HarikalarKutusu/cv-tbox-metadata-viewer/README.md

 ## Working Version

-A working (beta) version is here for your use: (https://cv-metadata-viewer.netlify.app/)
+A working (beta) version is here for your use: [Common Voice Metadata Viewer - Beta](https://cv-metadata-viewer.netlify.app/)

 ## TODO